 Please check each item and sign.

 I understand that: My child must have his/her own transportation.
-My child must leave school property immediately after scheduled classes are completed.
-My child will lose eligibility for early release if they experience termination of employment, are failing or in danger of failing any course, are chronic disciplinary problems at school or chronic attendance problems, or student shows failure to follow the regulations established for the early release program.
-My child must be enrolled in a minimum of two classes per semester for early release.
-My child must provide proof of employment hours weekly to the Work-Based Learning Coordinator.
-My child must be enrolled in three courses to have eligibility to qualify for Virginia High School League activities.
-My child must attend all mandatory meetings and rearrange their out-of-school schedules in order to participate in mandatory senior activities such as graduation practice, special testing programs, or semester examinations.
-The Early Release Application must be completed and turned in by the 5th day of the Semester (Fall or Spring).
-Students enrolled in Co-Op must submit their application by the 5th day of the first semester.
-Parent Printed Name Student Printed Name Student Signature Parent Signature
+My child must leave school prop perty immediately after scheduled classes are completed. employment, are failing or in dar are chronic disciplinary problems arly release if they experience termination of nger of failing any course, s at school or chronic attendance problems, or student ations established for the early release program.
+My child must be enrolled in a n ninimum of two classes per semester for early release.
+My child must provide proof of a Coordinator. employment hours weekly to the Work-Based Learning My child must be enrolled in thr School League activities. ee courses to have eligibility to qualify for Virginia High tory meetings and rearrange their out-of-school schedules tory senior activities such as graduation practice, special examinations. ust be completed and turned in by the 5th day of the ents enrolled in Co-Op must submit their application by the 5th Parent Printed Name Student Printed Name Parent Signature Student Signature Date Date Appendix A